eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `reconfigure_kubelet` - (Optional) - Bool - ReconfigureKubelet is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `node_init_bootstrap_file` - (Optional) - String - NodeInitBootstrapFile is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `cni_bin_path` - (Optional) - String - CniBinPath is not implemented and may be removed in the future.<br />Setting this has no effect.
+- `disable_cnp_status_updates` - (Optional) - Bool - Determines if CNP NodeStatus updates will be sent to the Kubernetes api-server.

 ### hubble_spec